I founded National Short Story Week after talking to lots of writers about ways to promote the form to a wider public.

-The aims of National Short Story Week are supported by independent experts in the fields of writing, editing, publishing, teaching, producing, broadcasting and performing.
-The patron of National Short Story Week is bestselling author Katie Fforde.
+The aims of National Short Story Week were supported by independent experts in the fields of writing, editing, publishing, teaching, producing, broadcasting and performing.
+The patron of National Short Story Week was bestselling author Katie Fforde.

 National Short Story Week: launch

 The first National Short Story Week was launched at Charles Dickens Museum in London on Saturday 25th September 2010.
 Around seventy guests met to talk about plans for the week, including representatives from the Booksellers’ Association, Chartered Institute of Library and Information Professionals (CILIP), Granta magazine, National Academy of Writing, National Association for Literature Development, Romantic Novelists’ Association, University of the Third Age (U3A) and numerous publishers.

 National Short Story Week took place between 22nd to 29th November 2010.
 During the week over 60 events were held around the UK; in bookshops, libraries, schools, colleges, universities, pubs and online.

-Recommended reading lists have gone out to libraries and schools around the country, with suggestions by prominent authors, actors and broadcasters such as Terence Blacker, Simon Brett, Tracy Chevalier, Sue Cook, Margaret Drabble, Joanne Harris, Paterson Joseph, Lynne Reid Banks, Adrian Scarborough and DW Wilson.
+Recommended reading lists wenr out to libraries and schools around the country, with suggestions by prominent authors, actors and broadcasters such as Terence Blacker, Simon Brett, Tracy Chevalier, Sue Cook, Margaret Drabble, Joanne Harris, Paterson Joseph, Lynne Reid Banks, Adrian Scarborough and DW Wilson.

-Acclaimed broadcaster and author Sue Cook has presented six special online editions of her radio programme The Write Lines, in association with Stories Unlimited C.I.C., organisers of National Short Story Week.
+Acclaimed broadcaster and author Sue Cook presented six special online editions of her radio programme The Write Lines, in association with the organisers of National Short Story Week.

-A host of magazines, book publishers and organisations have held short story writing competitions; including the Short Sentence crime writing competition (run by the Writers’ & Artists’ Yearbook, in association with Bloomsbury Publishing and The Crime Writers’ Association).
+A host of magazines, book publishers and organisations held short story writing competitions; including the Short Sentence crime writing competition (run by the Writers’ & Artists’ Yearbook, in association with Bloomsbury Publishing and The Crime Writers’ Association).

 Aspiring writers and short story readers had a choice of short story events up and down the UK, from Glasgow Women’s Library to the Richmond Upon Thames Literature Festival.